miniflux/website/README.md

 There is no Javascript or tracking at all.

-To test the website locally, [install Hugo](https://gohugo.io/getting-started/quick-start/) and run `hugo serve`.
+To test the website locally, [install Hugo](https://gohugo.io/getting-started/quick-start/) and run `hugo server`.